Skip to main content

 Is Azure Machine Learning worth it in 2026?

 Azure Machine Learning remains relevant in 2026 with Azure Machine Learning is now positioned within Microsoft's broader Foundry stack alongside Foundry Models, Foundry Agent Service, Foundry IQ, Foundry Tools, and Foundry Control Plane (with Observability), reflecting Microsoft's 2025-2026 push to unify classical ML and generative AI under a single control plane.
 Azure OpenAI has been rebranded as Azure OpenAI in Foundry Models, and tighter integrations with Microsoft Fabric and Azure Databricks continue to be emphasized as the recommended data foundation for ML workloads..
-The machine learning market continues to grow, making it a solid investment for professionals.
+The deployment & hosting market continues to grow, making it a solid investment for professionals.

 Is the free version of Azure Machine Learning good enough?